TCC26-0077 and the Real Cost of CBSA Volume Delays

 Why Volume Spikes Happen and Why They’ll Keep Happening

 CBSA doesn’t publish real-time throughput metrics, but you can infer.
 Mid-April is post-Easter, pre-summer goods are landing, and a lot of importers front-loaded shipments ahead of any potential CPTPP or CUSMA renegotiation noise.
-Add in the CARM rollout still bedding in—more commercial accounting filings, more portal activity, more G1s replacing old B3 workflows—and you’ve got structural volume growth on top of seasonal variance.
+Add in the CARM rollout still bedding in—more commercial accounting filings, more portal activity, more G1s replacing old CAD workflows—and you’ve got structural volume growth on top of seasonal variance.

 The eManifest side is simpler: more freight, more ACI filings.
 If the CBSA infrastructure was sized for 2023 volumes and we’re running 2026 volumes with incremental system upgrades, you’re going to see these advisories.
 They’re not catastrophic, but they’re not rare either.
 We’ve seen at least a dozen similar TCCs in the past 18 months.